-Q: What is the best type of gear to wear when rock fishing?
+Q: What is the best type of gear to wear?

 Wear gear that stops you from slipping into the water or reduces problems if you do go into the surf.
 Wear shoes with non-slip soles or cleats.
 Rock plates or cleats are essential on wet, weedy rocks.
 Wear lightweight clothing and a flotation jacket, so that if you’re swept off rocks, you are buoyant and your clothes don’t drag you underwater.
 Also, wear head protection because many people who have drowned when swept off rocks have received some sort of head injury.

-Q: How do I know if a spot is safe for rock fishing?
+Q: How do I know if a spot is safe?

 No place is perfectly safe for rock fishing.
-To minimise risks, fish only with others in places where experienced anglers go.
+To minimize risks, fish only with others in places where experienced anglers go.
 Spend at least half an hour watching the wind and wave action before deciding whether a place is suitable.
-Think – what will your fishing spot be like in a few hours time with different tides and a weather change?
+Think – what will your fishing spot be like in a few hour’s time with different tides and a weather change?

-Q: I do enjoy collecting abalone, oysters or other molluscs off the rocks.
+Q: I do enjoy collecting abalone, oysters, or other mollusks off the rocks.
 Is this as dangerous as rock fishing?

-Whenever you’re on coastal rocks where waves can sweep you into the water, you should follow the same practical guidelines to minimise the risk of being washed away – know and understand the weather conditions and tides, don’t go alone, and wear the right gear, especially non-slip shoes.
+Whenever you’re on coastal rocks where waves can sweep you into the water, you should follow the same practical guidelines to minimize the risk of being washed away – know and understand the weather conditions and tides, don’t go alone, and wear the right gear, especially non-slip shoes.
 And remember you need a fishing license when collecting any marine creatures, even by hand.
 Contact us for more details.

-Q: When and why should I check the weather conditions before I go out boating?
+Q: When and why should I check the weather conditions before I go out boating to follow boating safety?

 A thorough check of weather conditions is vital every time one goes boating and has to follow boating safety.
 This includes having an appreciation of how the conditions may change throughout the day.
 A forecast change in weather for example may result in relatively calm conditions in the morning turning into potentially dangerous conditions in the afternoon.